keep-network/keep-core/docs/development/README.md

 Finally, you can run `dep ensure` in the root directory of this repository and you'll be ready to build!

+Run `go generate ./.../` from `keep-core` and if everything is fine, start the Keep with `go run main.go`.

 ### Relay States

 There is a set of threshold relay state diagrams auto-generated from this